npmcomponent/btd-moco/README.md

+*This repository is a mirror of the [component](http://component.io) module [btd/moco](http://github.com/btd/moco).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/btd-moco`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # Moco

 It is a small library that create object-like and array-like models and collections.
 I do not want to use anything that already in es5.
 So this will work only in modern browsers (IE8 100% not supported).